The Woman King (soundtrack): Reception

-Music critic Jonathan Broxton wrote "The Woman King is an outstanding score.
-It’s a rich tapestry of themes and motifs, with one especially prominent one that will remain in the memory.
-Blanchard’s use of native percussion and African-inspired vocals throughout the score is especially impressive, and the way he blends these themes and textures into the excellent action sequences is really quite superb.
+Music critic Jonathan Broxton of Movie Music UK wrote "The Woman King is an outstanding score.
+It's a rich tapestry of themes and motifs, with one especially prominent one that will remain in the memory.
+Blanchard's use of native percussion and African-inspired vocals throughout the score is especially impressive, and the way he blends these themes and textures into the excellent action sequences is really quite superb.
 Fans of scores like The Lion King and Black Panther will be especially enthralled by what Terence Blanchard has done here but, honestly, unless you have some sort of knee-jerk aversion to music that has influences from Africa, I can see this having a generally broad appeal – one that can carry him all the way to the Academy Awards."

 Filmtracks.com wrote "The Woman King is an admirable career achievement for Blanchard and provides its topic with appropriately intelligent dignity and scope."
 The review further continued "The absence of larger purpose or clear organization to all of these wayward melodies causes some consternation for listeners not enamored solely by the scope of performance sounds in The Woman King.
 Those stylings are fantastic, and those who don't particularly care about melodic details will find the score to be a magnificent treat of performances spanning Western orchestral conventions and West African history.
 The recording's presentation is dry and does at times lack depth of layers, the absence of counterpoint lines a particular detraction.
 On its album, the 74 minutes of score spread over 38 cues isn't arranged for an optimal listening experience, those contents requiring rearrangement and combination for a half hour of very engaging highlights."

-Robert Daniels of RogerEbert.com wrote "the evocative score by Terence Blanchard and Lebo M. gives voice to the Agojie’s fighting spirit".
-Kambole Campbell of Empire wrote "Terence Blanchard’s score, too, threatens to undermine the quieter moments with overwrought schmaltz (a shame, given the composer’s usual handle on drama)."
+Robert Daniels of RogerEbert.com wrote "the evocative score by Terence Blanchard and Lebo M. gives voice to the Agojie's fighting spirit".
+Kambole Campbell of Empire wrote "Terence Blanchard's score, too, threatens to undermine the quieter moments with overwrought schmaltz (a shame, given the composer's usual handle on drama)."
 Mae Abdulbaki of Screen Rant mentioned the score as "hypnotic".